vinikjkkj/ipv6-multiple-proxy-server/README.md

+# this fork works differently than the original

 ## IPv6 Proxy Server [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Create your own IPv6 backconnect proxy server with just one script on any Linux distribution.